jordanamecler/inf1018/README.md

 # INF1018
-Projects 1 and 2 from the subject Software Básico (Basic Software) of code INF1018 offered by PUC-Rio.
+Projects 1 and 2 for the subject Software Básico (Basic Software) of code INF1018 offered by PUC-Rio.

 Statements: